sony/esstra/README.md

 $ sudo make install
 ```

-Then the files `esstracore.so` and `esstra.py` will be installed in the directory
+Then the files `esstracore.so` and `esstra` will be installed in the directory
 `/usr/local/lib/gcc/<gcc-arch>/<gcc-major-version>/plugin/` and `/usr/local/bin/`,
 respectively.